natevw/simplify-user-agent/README.md

 # id-est

-`id-est` is a lightweight backwards-compatible User Agent simplifier:
+`id-est` is a lightweight way to simplify User Agent strings:

 i.e. which browser, which version, which operating system is it?